golo-lang/golo-lang.github.io/_posts/2013-04-29-viral-marketing-thanks-to-ninjasquad.md

 **If you are looking for a small shop of developers, trainers and consultants who know what they are doing, talk to Ninja Squad.**

-They are based in France, but they can work from pretty much everywhere, too!
+They are based in France, but they can work remotely for you, too!

 Thanks again Agnès, Cédric, Cyril and Jean-Baptiste!